 A former Household and Cookery Editor for ‘Homes & Gardens’ magazine she has always been on the look-out for new ideas, trends and chasing the latest advice on cooking and eating well.
 Her long association with the media, be it television, radio, magazines, newspapers, the internet or professional journals, means she is a popular and sought-after pundit on all things relating to food.
 It is for these same reasons that she has worked on ‘Masterchef’; with Keith Floyd in his hey day; and as an editorial food advisor to Nanette Newman and Diana Dors on food-related projects.

-Carol is an active member of the HOOP (Helping Overcome Obesity Problems) Charity: a member of the British Obesity Surgery Patient Association (BOSPA): the National Obesity Forum: and the Guild of Food Writers.
+Carol is an active member of the HOOP (Helping Overcome Obesity Problems) Charity: a member of the British Obesity Surgery Patient Association (BOSPA): a member of WLS Info Org, the National Obesity Forum: and the Guild of Food Writers.

 RETURN TO SLENDER- a personal story

 The interest I have in bariatric cookery didn’t come about by accident.
 After countless years struggling with my weight, yo-yoing between diets, I took the decision to explore weight-loss surgery.
 A meeting with bariatric surgeon, Shaw Somers (TV’s FAT DOCTOR), confirmed that I was a suitable candidate and a gastric bypass was recommended.